Bigconfig

 Bigconfig YAML File

 The bigconfig YAML file is made up of several modules.
 Either the table deployment or tag deployment module is required, all other modules are optional but are designed to help you scale your data observability across your warehouse(s).
+You may want to use separate files for each module, or you may separate files for independent table or tag deployments for different teams.

 View a complete sample bigconfig at the bottom of this page to get started.
 Read below for more tips on how to customize to your data and monitoring goals.